Extensive collections of archived historical records of the

 1978 - Congress approved change to Title 10 USC Section 6015 to permit Navy to assign women to fill sea duty billets on support and noncombatant ships.

-Surface Warfare and Special Operations communities opened to women.
+Surface Warfare, Special Operations, and Diver/EOD communities opened to women.

 SKCM Margaret I. Gramlich became the first woman assigned to a Command Master Chief ashore billet.